vishpat/lisp-rs/README.md

 ## WASM

-The interpreter has also been compiled to WASM and is hosted here.
+The interpreter has also been compiled to WASM so that it can run in a browser and is hosted here.

 [![asciicast](https://asciinema.org/a/VVQQfGpp15a4BaoNgnEKIqqrr.svg)](https://asciinema.org/a/VVQQfGpp15a4BaoNgnEKIqqrr)